mvolkmann/blog/src/flutter.md

 ### Unit Tests

-Flutter unit tests are for testing logic, not the UI.
+Flutter unit tests are for testing logic, not widgets.

 To implement a unit test for classes and functions defined in the file `lib/sample.dart`, create the file `test/sample_test.dart`.